China is a magical place. With a rich history and deep belief in mythological creatures and characters, it is on

 Aside from offering solid coverage in mainland China, ExpressVPN also offers superfluid multiplatform apps.
 I personally like the iOS app, it not only looks good but performs exceptionally well.

 Connection latency is barely noticeable and speed drops are perfectly acceptable.
-On my 100Mbps internet connection, ExpressVPN managed to achieve on average 70+ download speeds.
+On my 100Mbps internet connection, ExpressVPN in China managed to achieve on average 70+ download speeds.

 Two best express VPN server for China are U.S Los Angeles 3 and Hong Kong 1.
 These two locations seemed to be the most optimized in my opinion.
 And before you ask about VPN china server, let me tell you there isn’t any available.